Choosing Your Birth Control

 - Barrier methods — condoms and spermicide, diaphragm with spermicide, and contraceptive sponge.
 If you choose to use a diaphragm, the doctor will measure and fit you for the right one, as size and proper fit are essential to preventing pregnancy.

-- Permanent sterilization — such as tubal ligation (tying off your fallopian tubes), vasectomy for men (performed by a urologist).
-These outpatient surgical procedures are not considered reversible although this is not impossible, so they require very careful consideration.
+- Permanent sterilization — such as tubal ligation (tying off your fallopian tubes) and vasectomy for men (performed by a urologist).
+These outpatient surgical procedures are not considered reversible (although this is not impossible) so they require very careful consideration.
 If you and your partner are considering vasectomy we can refer you to a trusted physician in the area.